tianyimasf/tianyimasf.github.io/index.md

 _Scale AI, a data labeling SaaS unicorn startup at the bay area_
 _April 2022 - March 2023 (1 year)_

-Lead a project that deployed a price prediction linear regression model that handled the payment calculation for the company's data labeling workforce, around 40k-50k workers, and saved 10% labor cost.
+Led a project that deployed a price prediction linear regression model that handled the payment calculation for the company's data labeling workforce, around 40k-50k workers, and saved 10% labor cost.

 ---